google/opencasebook/trademarks.md

 [^CommonLawDiscussion]: _See_ discussion _infra_ Common Law Trademarks in Open
     Source.

-Unlike copyright and patent laws, which were designed to incentivize creative works and useful inventions, trademark law's purpose is to protect consumers by providing information about the source of a product or service.[^LanhamAct] An open source author may choose to openly license her project's copyrights and patents while still enforcing her trademarks.
-Trademark enforcement is not inconsistent with open source principles: it restricts how a brand identifier can be used, rather than restricting what you can do with software.[^OpenSourcePrinciples] Even Richard Stallman, the founder and president of the Free Software Foundation, recognizes that trademark enforcement is reasonable as long as software freedom is not restricted.[^RichardStallman]
+Trademarks serve a different purpose from copyrights and patents and can be licensed differently.
+Unlike copyright and patent laws, which were designed to incentivize creative works and useful inventions, trademark law's purpose is to protect consumers by guaranteeing the source of a product or service.[^LanhamAct] An open source author may choose to openly license her project's copyrights and patents while still enforcing her trademarks.
+Trademark enforcement is not inconsistent with open source principles: it restricts how a brand identifier can be used, rather than restricting what you can do with the open source code.[^OpenSourcePrinciples] Even Richard Stallman, the founder and president of the Free Software Foundation, recognizes that trademark enforcement is reasonable as long as software freedom is not restricted.[^RichardStallman]